History of modern Greece: Government-Debt Crisis (2009–2018)

 From late 2009, fears of a sovereign debt crisis developed among investors concerning Greece's ability to meet its debt obligations due to strong increase in government debt levels.
 This led to a crisis of confidence, indicated by a widening of bond yield spreads and risk insurance on credit default swaps compared to other countries, most importantly Germany.
 Downgrading of Greek government debt to junk bonds created alarm in financial markets.

 On 2 May 2010, the Eurozone countries and the International Monetary Fund agreed on a €110 billion loan for Greece, conditional on the implementation of harsh austerity measures.
 In October 2011, Eurozone leaders also agreed on a proposal to write off 50% of Greek debt owed to private creditors, increasing the EFSF to about €1 trillion and requiring European banks to achieve 9% capitalisation to reduce the risk of contagion to other countries.
 These austerity measures proved to be extremely unpopular with the public in Greece, precipitating demonstrations and civil unrest.

-There are widespread fears that a Greek default on its debt would have global repercussions, endangering the economies of many other countries in the European Union, threatening the stability of the European currency, the euro, and possibly plunging the world into another recession.
-It has been speculated that the crisis may force Greece to abandon the euro and return to the drachma.
+There were widespread fears that a Greek default on its debt would have global repercussions, endangering the economies of many other countries in the European Union, threatening the stability of the European currency, the euro, and possibly plunging the world into another recession.
+It was also speculated that the crisis could have forced Greece to abandon the euro and return to the drachma.
 In April 2014, Greece returned to the global bond market as it successfully sold €3 billion worth of five-year government bonds at a yield of 4.95%.
 According to the IMF, Greece will have real GDP growth of 0.6% in 2014 after five years of decline.